Deshaun Davis

 Deshaun Davis (born December 31, 1995) is an American football coach and former player.
-He is currently the linebackers coach at the University of North Alabama.
+He is currently the linebackers coach at Jacksonville State University.
 Davis played college football at Auburn as an inside linebacker.

-High school career
+Early life

 Davis was all-state at Vigor High School his sophomore and junior seasons.
 A torn ACL ended Davis' senior year.
 He committed to Auburn on April 17, 2013, choosing the Tigers over Clemson, Florida State, LSU and Kentucky.
 In addition to football, Davis played basketball and baseball at Vigor.

 College career

 At Auburn, Davis redshirted his true freshman year and did not make the starting lineup until his redshirt sophomore season.
 During his redshirt freshman season, then-defensive coordinator Will Muschamp told Davis to expect no playing time, leaving the player to consider a transfer.
 Davis started occasionally taking over playcalling duties from defensive coordinator Kevin Steele.
 During his senior season, Davis led the team in tackles and was named first-team all-Southeastern Conference.
 An ankle tweak against Mississippi State threatened to derail his season, but Davis did not miss any games as a result of that injury.
 After his senior season, Davis participated in the Senior Bowl.